 photo by michael bateman

 Kait Kingston has been a performer since she could walk.
-Starting out as a super shy little girl on Virginia Tanner's LAP for her very first modern dance class in SLC, UT, Kait began her career as a performer at the age of 5.
+Starting out as a super shy little girl on Virginia Tanner's LAP for her very first modern dance class at Tanner Dance school in SLC, UT, Kait began her career as a performer at the age of 5.
 Continuing on in dance, Kait became a company member with the Children's Dance Theatre Co.
 (CDT) and for the next 7 years, she was able to perform year-round with the company both locally and abroad in Canada, Norway, Sweden and Denmark.
-Kait was also chosen as one of the young dancer girls in the Doris Humphrey piece Day On Earth, where she toured nationally with Repertory Dance Theatre (RDT), an adult dance company also based in SLC, UT.
+Kait was also chosen as the little girl/"Daughter" in the Doris Humphrey piece Day On Earth, where she toured nationally with Repertory Dance Theatre (RDT), an adult dance company also based in SLC, UT.
 At the age of 12, Kait developed rheumatoid arthritis which effectively ended her dance career.
 Once in high school, Kait returned to performing in her school's rock band Rowtown, at Rowland-Hall St. Mark's as the band's drummer.
 There, she began singing backup vocals and realizing her love for musical performance.
 Kait then attended the University of Utah where she received her BFA from the Actor Training Program, then directed by the late, great Kenneth Washington.
 It was through Kenneth that Kait learned the core of her acting skills and how to

 uncover and then embody the humanity of the written word through both classical and contemporary theatre.
 After this, she moved to California where she pursued and received her M.F.A. in Musical Theatre from San Diego State University (SDSU).
 It was while here that Kait began her teaching career.
 She founded small a private coaching business working with both undergraduate students as well as her peers in the MFA theatre program.
 She began coaching on the side as a result of her work as both an adjunct faculty at SDSU for various levels of acting courses and as the acting coach for the Kurt Weill show, Berlin To Broadway!